-A4222 [1R] FREIMAN, EGAN

-(4) One public member to represent the interests of 1[parents or 1 legal guardians caregivers of minors, to be appointed by the Senate 2 President and the Speaker of the General Assembly.
-3 Any vacancies occurring in the membership shall be filled in the 4 5 same manner as the original appointments.
-The council shall hold at 6 least two meetings per year to review the implementation and operations of the database.
-7 8 h.
-The department, in consultation with the Employment of Minors Advisory Council 1 and the Department of Education 1, shall 9 promulgate rules and regulations necessary for the implementation of 10) (pending before the Legislature as this 11 c.
-(C. 12 bill), including but not limited to, developing a schedule for the 13 registration of employers and minors in accordance with this act, P.L.
-14 c.
-(C.) (pending before the Legislature as this bill).
-15 16 7.
-The following sections are repealed: 17 Sections 7 through 14 of P.L.1940, c.153 (C.34:2-21.7 through 18 34:2-21.14).
-19 18.
-There is appropriated from the General Fund to the 20 Department of Labor and Workforce Development \$1,000,000 to 21 22 effectuate the purposes of this act.
-1 24 25
+Any vacancies occurring in the membership shall be filled in the same manner as the original appointments.
+The council shall hold at least two meetings per year to review the implementation and operations of the database.

+h.
+The department, in consultation with the Employment of Minors Advisory Council and the Department of Education, shall promulgate rules and regulations necessary for the implementation of this act, P.L.2022, c.63 (C.34:2-21.1a et al.), including but not limited to developing a schedule for the registration of employers and minors in accordance with this act, P.L.2022, c.63 (C.34:2-21.1a et al.).

+Repealer.

+- 7. The following sections are repealed: Sections 7 through 14 of P.L.1940, c.153 (C.34:2-21.7 through 34:2-21.14). - 8.
+There is appropriated from the General Fund to the Department of Labor and Workforce Development \$1,000,000 to effectuate the purposes of this act.

+P.L.
+2022, CHAPTER 63

-1[8.]
-9. This act shall take effect on 1[the first day of the sixth month next following enactment June 1, 20231, except as to subsection b. of section 3 and as to section 4 of this act, which shall take effect immediately, and except that the commissioner may take any anticipatory administrative action in advance as shall be necessary for the implementation of this act.
+9. This act shall take effect on June 1, 2023, except as to subsection b. of section 3 and as to section 4 of this act, which shall take effect immediately, and except that the commissioner may take any anticipatory administrative action in advance as shall be necessary for the implementation of this act.